aws/aws-cli/awscli/examples/ecs/deregister-container-instance.rst

 **To deregister a container instance from a cluster**

-This example deregisters a container instance from the specified cluster in your default region.
+The following example shows how to deregister a container instance from a cluster.
 If there are still tasks running on the container instance, you must either stop those tasks before deregistering, or use the force option.

 Command::